Constitution & by-laws

 4. If necessary or in his/her absence, he/she can carry out the given tasks with the assistance of other Members with proper notification and approval from the General Secretary.

-(a) All persons desirous of becoming members must believe in the objects of the Association.
-Provided that, a member whose membership is ceased will be terminated from of all Committees, Sub-Committees, Special Committees, and any other position/s held by him/her in the Association with the consent of the Managing Advisory Committee.
+(a) All individuals who wish to become members must believe in the objectives of the Association.
+If a member’s membership ceases, they will be terminated from of all Committees, Sub-Committees, Special Committees, and any other positions held by him/her in the Association with the consent of the Managing Advisory Committee.

-Under the consent of the Managing Advisory Committee, the office Bearers and Batch Committee may terminate any membership and their posts for any of the following circumstances:
+Under the consent of the Managing Advisory Committee, the office Bearers and Batch Committee may terminate any membership and their posts or roles under the following circumstances:

-(a) Members who fail to fulfil their roles and responsibilities, as well as acting in contravention of the By-Laws.
+(a) Members who fail to fulfil their assigned roles and responsibilities, or violation of the By-Laws.

 (b) Enrolled as a member or occupied any Post or Responsibility by providing fraudulent information.